vorpalnet/blade/services/webrtc/README.md

 and not yet re-registered from wherever it reconnected — and until it does, it is unreachable from every engine, not only this one.

+One account may be signed in on several devices at once, a laptop and a phone or two windows.
+Each device's socket joins the address; none replaces another.
+An incoming call rings every device, the first to answer takes it, and the others stop ringing.
+A call a device places, and every event of a call once taken, stays on that device alone.
+Each new socket's REGISTER lands on the same keyed session and produces the identical contact, so the devices share one binding.

-When a socket closes or errors, the gateway sends `Expires: 0` to remove the binding.
-A page reload never tears down its replacement's binding: the old socket's unregister finds nothing to remove, and the new socket's REGISTER lands on the same keyed session, produces the identical contact, and refreshes the same binding.
-Registration is best-effort — a failed REGISTER logs a warning and the browser keeps its session regardless.
+When a socket closes or errors, the gateway hangs up the calls that socket held, as its page would have, and sends `Expires: 0` once the address's last device is gone.
+The gateway pings every socket every 25 seconds, inside the 60-second idle timeout of the proxies commonly in front of it.
+Registration is best-effort: a failed REGISTER logs a warning and the browser keeps its session regardless.

 A browser handles one call at a time, which follows naturally from the one-session-per-address
 design: inbound calls land on the registration's session, so a second simultaneous call to